 - A joyful and committed follower of Jesus Christ.

-- Loves children and passionate about sharing the Gospel with them.
+- Loves children and youth and passionate about sharing the Gospel with them.

 - Experience working in a team environment.